OlenaRyzuk/A-B-testing-results-with-Python/Stackoverflow Survey Analysis/README.md

 ## Key Findings
 - Among respondents who program in Python, mean and median compensation varies by country.
 - The top 5 respondents with the highest compensation have education levels of Bachelor’s degree (2) and Doctorate (3).
-- Relationships between work experience and compensation were observed.